Zacharia-Schmitz/Project_LA_Crime/README.md

     - victim_descent

-- LogisticRegression had a train set accuracy of 58%, validation set accuracy of 62%, and a test set accuracy of 60%.
+- The best model between SVC, KNN, LR and DTC was LogisticRegression witha train set accuracy of 58%, validation set accuracy of 62%, and a test set accuracy of 60%.

 ```python
 C=10, max_iter=1000, penalty="l1", solver="saga", random_state=321